What is a Chafee Grant?

 File two forms:

-- Free Application for Federal Student Aid (FAFSA) or California Dream Act Application (AB 540 undocumented students).
+- Complete the Free Application for Federal Student Aid (FAFSA) or California Dream Act Application (AB 540 undocumented students).
 File online or get a paper form from your school.

-- California Chafee Grant Program Application.
+- Complete the California Chafee Grant Program Application.
 Submit a paper copy or an online application to the Commission.

 For more information on the process please read Chafee Grant Facts or visit www.chafee.csac.ca.gov